andreasmlbngaol/stegasaurus/README.md

 ### 1. **Encrypt & Embed**

-Encrypt a text message using hybrid cryptography and hide it inside an image.
+Encrypt a text message using cryptography and hide it inside an image.

 ### 2. **Extract & Decrypt**